Can you tell us about your role and what it involves?

 What can you tell us about the typical profile of a French investor?

-French investors represent the minority of IIG clients, in fact there are twice as many German and British investors who spend twice as much.
+France has a very strong and diversified investor base.
 They tend to be from be from insurance companies, Investment Managers, SCPI, REITs, and there are the growing pension fund sector and private individuals.
 Although French investors are traditionally cautious and tend to focus on property in France, there are still big names in the property sector, with the top four French companies managing more than €125bn of real estate assets globally.

 What can you tell us about French investors investing in Europe?
 What would be the reasons for doing so?